griga23/shoe-store/OpenSourceFlinkLab.md

 # Open Source Flink Lab 1

 All required resources in Confluent Cloud must be already created for this lab to work correctly.
-If you haven't already, please follow the [Confluent Cloud prerequisites](prereq.md).
+If you haven't already, please follow the [StartHere Prerequisites](StartHere.md).

 Local Installation of Open Source Apache Flink must be up and runnig to get started with this lab.
 [Flink prerequisites](localflinksetup.md).

-## Content of Lab 1
+## Content of Lab

 [1.
 Verify Confluent Cloud Resources](lab1.md#1-verify-confluent-cloud-resources)